EricQu2001/EricQu2001.github.io/docs/README.md

 <span style="font-size:17px">

+- [Jan 2023]  Our work "Data Continuity Matters: Improving Sequence Modeling with Lipschitz Regularizer" is accepted (Spotlight) by ICLR'23! :tada:
 - [Oct 2022]  Our work "Lorentz Direct Concatenation for Stable Training in Hyperbolic Neural Networks" is accepted (Poster) by NuerIPS'22 NeurReps Workshop! :tada:
 - [May 2022]  I joined as a research intern in Microsoft Research Asia. :man_office_worker:
 <!-- - [Jan 2022]	Our work "Lorentzian Fully Hyperbolic Generative Adversarial Network" is now public on arXiv. -->